nsedan/Maxify/README.md

 > Top Up Your Productivity.

-This is a proyect for personal tasks management
+The propose of this website is to add and manage tasks to increase personal productivity.

 <img src="/assets/img/screenshot1.jpeg" width="200"> <img src="/assets/img/screenshot2.jpeg" width="200"> <img src="/assets/img/screenshot3.jpeg" width="200"> <img src="/assets/img/screenshot4.jpeg" width="200">

 ---

-## UX

-The propose of this website is to add and manage tasks to increase personal productivity.

 ## Features

-The website has five main features:
+#### The website has seven main features:
+ - Add new tasks.
+ - Edit tasks.
+ - Mark tasks as completed.
+ - Delete tasks.
- -
+ - Change theme color preference.
+ - All data, preferences and changes is stored in Local Storage of the browser.
+ - An achievement system helps the user understand the app.

-### Features Left to Implement
+#### Features Left to Implement
  - Add a calendar API to track and trace tasks.
  - Add more levels for the achievements system.

 ## Technologies Used

-This website was developed in HTML for markup, CSS for style after designing the some layout with Bootstrap, and Javascript for user interactivity.
+This website was developed in HTML for markup, CSS for style after designing some layout with Bootstrap, and Javascript for user interactivity.

 Additionally, the next technologies were used: